-- 15. In March 2016, the Tata Steel Group announced that it had begun a portfolio restructuring exercise and it started investigating the possibility of selling Tata Steel UK (TSUK).
-TSUK was the principal sponsoring employer of the OBSPS. - 16.
+- 17. In March 2016, the Tata Steel Group announced that it had begun a portfolio restructuring exercise and it started investigating the possibility of selling Tata Steel UK (TSUK).
+TSUK was the principal sponsoring employer of the OBSPS. - 18.
 In May 2016, the Government began consultations on options for the OBSPS, including the possibility of modifying OBSPS benefits.
 At the time, there was uncertainty over the OBSPS' future, but its entry into the PPF seemed likely.
-The Trustee considered whether a change to the CETV basis was required and took actuarial advice, which confirmed changes were not required at that time. - 17.
+The Trustee considered whether a change to the CETV basis was required and took actuarial advice, which confirmed changes were not required at that time. - 19.
 On 26 May 2016, the Trustee issued a press release and a letter to all OBSPS members.
 The Trustee explained, in its letter, that its current belief was that the Government would support the modification of benefits within the existing scheme to enable the OBSPS to remain outside the PPF with the intention of providing higher benefits, for the majority of members, than those provided within the PPF.
 The OBSPS' Rules allowed for such modification but legislation1 that had been established since the Rules came into effect could prevent the Rule from being used in the manner proposed.
 The letter informed members that: the Trustee had asked the Government to change the way this legislation applied to the OBSPS, to enable modification of benefits by reducing future pension increases; and the Government was undertaking a public consultation exercise to allow interested parties the opportunity to comment on that proposal.
-The Trustee encouraged members to participate in the Government consultation. - 18.
+The Trustee encouraged members to participate in the Government consultation. - 20.
 Included with the letter of 26 May 2016 was a question and answer paper which provided a table showing the differences between the compensation payable by the PPF and the proposed modified benefits within the OBSPS.
-This stated that, for a member under age 65 (the OBSPS' normal pension date (NPD)), entry to the PPF would mean that his or her benefits would be reduced by at least 10% but, with the modifications that the Trustee proposed, no reduction would be needed, and the OBSPS could remain outside of the PPF.
+This stated that, for a member under age 65 (the OBSPS' normal pension date (NPD)), entry to the PPF would mean that his or her benefits would be reduced by at least 10% but, with the modifications that the Trustee proposed, no reduction would be needed, and the OBSPS could remain outside of the PPF. - 21.
+On 8 and 16 June 2016, the Trustee provided further updates on the Government's consultation process, which was still ongoing, and also details of how the Trustee itself had responded to the consultation.
+The updates emphasised the Trustee's aim: to secure a better outcome for members than would be achievable were the OBSPS to enter the PPF.
+The Trustee encouraged members to contribute to the public consultation part of the Government consultation, expressing the importance of members having their voices heard.

-1 i.e. section 67 of the Pensions Act 1995 which (broadly) prohibits any change to a pension scheme which could have a detrimental effect on scheme members' accrued
+i.e. section 67 of the Pensions Act 1995 which (broadly) prohibits any change to a pension scheme which could have a detrimental effect on scheme members' accrued rights under that pension scheme.